RADMONQA/radiation_monitors_app/README.md

-# Radiation Monitor App
+# RADMONQA App
+## (previously named Radiation Monitor)

-Radiation Monitor App is a web application that allows users to visualize and analyze the data collected by the RADEM and IREM detectors as well as the data collected by the other services running on the host machine.
+RADMONQA App is a web application that allows users to visualize and analyze the data collected by the IREM detector as well as the data collected by the other services running on the host machine.

-[👉 LIVE DEMO WITH IREM DATA](http://149.156.10.136:51820/) at Cyfronet C3 cloud.
+[legacy - probably doesnt work as of now: 👉 LIVE DEMO WITH IREM DATA(http://149.156.10.136:51820/) at Cyfronet C3 cloud.]: #

 ## Prerequisites